ashtonesawyer/ticket-tycoon/README.md

 make sure that it was as expected.
 So here's a reminder to thoroughly update data files when code changes happen to save yourself and *incredibly* frustrating evening.

+## Finishing Tickets
+I was getting something where when a ticket is being autosolved, I needed to click the work button on one of the tickets one more time before they would be removed from the queue.
+I'm not entirely sure why that was happing.
+I think a simple enough solution would be to change the work button into a finish button when the progress bar is at 100%, and have a more explicite "finish this ticket" function than the automatic removal that I have now as a part of the click function.